-Common stock: Common stock is valued at the closing price reported in the active market in which the individual securities are traded.
+Common stock of Genworth Financial, Inc.: Common stock is valued at the closing price reported in the active market in which the individual securities are traded.

-Registered investment companies: Mutual funds are valued at NAV and trade on a market exchange.
+Mutual funds: The funds are valued at NAV and trade on a market exchange.
 Each fund's NAV is calculated as of the close of business of the NYSE and National Association of Securities Dealers Automated Quotations.